futel/dialplan-functions/doc/ssl.md

 Certificates must be renewed before they expire.

-The certificate creation method might set up automatic renewal using systemd?
+This should have been set up by the certificate creation method using systemd, but hasn't been tested.
 Notice the renewal warning email, check, and be prepared to manually renew at the end of the certificate's life.
-This deployment process doesn't outline requirements to make automatic renewal reliable, eg it is probably running on a laptop, and we need to reimport to aws after renewal?
+This deployment process doesn't include requirements to make automatic renewal reliable, it is probably running on a laptop, and we need to reimport to aws after renewal?

-sudo certbot renew --cert-name dialplans.phu73l.net --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini
+sudo certbot renew --cert-name phu73l.net --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini

 - add expiration to calendar, "sudo certbot certificates" to show the date
-- cd /etc/letsencrypt/live/phu73l.net
-- cat cert.pem chain.pem fullchain.pem > /tmp/all.pem
+- sudo cat /etc/letsencrypt/live/phu73l.net/cert.pem /etc/letsencrypt/live/phu73l.net/chain.pem /etc/letsencrypt/live/phu73l.net/fullchain.pem >/tmp/all.pem
 - Reimport the certificate as in Import or reimport and deploy certificate

 ---